nightscout/nightscout.github.io/docs/nightscout/wearable.md

 <img src="/nightscout/img/PebbleNSFoundation.jpeg" width="400px" />

 Pebble smartwatch use is a historic milestone of CGM in the Cloud.
 Pebble has been bought by Fitbit in 2016 and necessary resources have moved to archives and [rebble.io](https://rebble.io/).
-Pebble support is still maintained in Loop, AndroidAPS, FreeAPS and xDrip+.
+Pebble support is still maintained in Loop, AndroidAPS, FreeAPS and xDrip.

 You can't find the Pebble app for iOS in the [Apple Store](https://www.reddit.com/r/pebble/comments/q1e6qx/the_pebble_ios_app_is_now_gone_from_the_app_store/) anymore.
 For Android you need to download it from [APKMirror](https://www.apkmirror.com/apk/pebble-technology-corp/pebble/pebble-4-4-2-1405-62d45d7d7-endframe-release/pebble-4-4-2-1405-62d45d7d7-endframe-android-apk-download/) or [APKPure](https://apkpure.com/it/pebble/com.getpebble.android.basalt).